 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-If you need a personalized baby shower gift, this tutorial for how to layer Cricut Infusible Ink is perfect for showing you just how to get it done!
+Are you in need of a personalized baby shower gift?
+In this tutorial for how to layer Cricut Infusible Ink learn a new tequnique that makes for amazing baby shower gifts.

 This watercolor baby onesie shirt came out way better than I could have imagined.